 How digital marketing can impact manufacturers

 Consider globalization.
 The impact that global markets have on U.S. businesses today is stunning.
-Twenty years ago, there was no serious competition to American manufacturing.
-Now, plants in this country are struggling to stay afloat.
-We see it ourselves, with offshore developers competitively selling their services at pennies on the dollar.
-Manufacturers are facing the same sort of challenges that we have faced.
+Twenty five years ago, there was no serious competition to American manufacturing.
+Now, plants in this country are struggling.
+We see it ourselves as a full service digital agency when customers choose an offshore developers competitively selling their services at pennies on the dollar.
+Manufacturers are facing the same sort of challenges that we face.
 Commonplaces learned how to market ourselves in order to put us in a better position for success.
 We feel it's a natural progression for us to take what we've learned and bring it to an institution which is underserved by the digital community.

 Having a website isn't enough

-There is a recognized need by everyone, no matter how entrenched they may be in tradition, that their business needs a website.
-Good.
-It's not enough.
-To say that, 'I have a site, and my phone number is on it, so anybody who wants to find me can do so,' achieves very little.
+It's not enough to just have a website.
+To say, 'I have a site, and my phone number is on it, so anybody who wants to find me can do so,' achieves nothing.

-For one thing, you need a responsive website, which caters to the mobile market.
+First, you need a responsive website, which caters to the mobile searchers.
 People are on the go.
 They aren't just sitting behind a desk filling out their purchasing orders.
 Inventory reports, order status, and emails are being accessed through phones and tablets.
 Search engine ranking is predicated on mobile usage.
 If you don't cater to the mobile market, you'll just fall further behind your competitors.

 The best, the absolute best, thing about inbound marketing is the ability to determine your ROI on your marketing strategy.
 How much does it cost you to acquire a new customer?
 If you attended a trade show, printed new catalogues, bought an ad in a trade journal, you know the cost for all that.
 The number of business cards that you handed out will give you a gut feeling for how successful the trade show may have been.
 But, how do you know that a customer who saw that ad in March is the one buying from you in August?